leannhuang/deepstream-learning-series/1_Bring your own model to run on deepstream/README.md

 apt-get install vim
 ```

+### Step 2: Download the files needed (model and parser library)

-5. Download the files needed including model.onnx, label.txt, parser library, and config files for bringing your own model on deepstream
+1. Download the files needed including model.onnx, label.txt, parser library, and config files for bringing your own model on deepstream
 ```
 wget https://leannazdeepstream.blob.core.windows.net/learningseries/MyCustomThings.zip
 ```

-6. Unzip the folder you just downloaded
+2. Unzip the folder you just downloaded
 ```
 unzip MyCustomThings
 ```

-7. cd to the folder you just unzipped
+3. cd to the folder you just unzipped
 ```
 cd MyCustomThings
 ```
-8.  copy to the config file to the deepstream-app folder for convinience
+4.  copy to the config file to the deepstream-app folder for convinience
 ```
 cp config_infer_custom_vision.txt /opt/nvidia/deepstream/deepstream-6.1/samples/configs/deepstream-app/
 ```

-9. Go to the deepstream-app folder
+5. Go to the deepstream-app folder
 ```
 cd ..
 ```

+### Step 3: Edit sample configurations to modify video source and specify the location of the config file
-10. Edit the sample configurations and streams
+1. Edit the sample configurations and streams
 ```
 vim source4_1080p_dec_infer-resnet_tracker_sgie_tiled_display_int8.txt
 ```
-11. Config the sample configurations
+2. Config the sample configurations

 - Set the property `enable` to `0` under [tiled-display]
     ```